Flowers, sake, ski resorts, and centuries-old ruins on the mountaintop

-Joetsu City is known for its culinary delights of sake and rice, but there is more to discover.
-Takada Park boasts some of the country's finest cherry blossoms, and the castle ruins atop Mt.
+Joetsu City is known for its culinary delights of sake and rice, but there is more to discover here.
+Takada Park boasts some of the country's most beautiful cherry blossoms, and the castle ruins atop Mt.
 Kasuga speak of the city's fascinating history.

 The Joestu area is best accessed by train or car.